 Yet, after all his accomplishments and his extraordinary life, few of us know much about Mandela aside from those bare facts listed above.
-The movie, Mandela: Long Walk To Freedom, now available on Blu-ray from The Weinstein Company and Anchor Bay Entertainment, and based on Mandela’s autobiography of the same name, attempts to fill in some of the blank in our knowledge and give us a more complete picture of the man.
+The movie, Mandela: Long Walk To Freedom is based on Mandela’s autobiography of the same name, attempts to fill in some of the blank in our knowledge and give us a more complete picture of the man.

 Starring Idris Elba as Mandela and Naomie Haris as Winnie Mandela, the movie traces his life from childhood through to his election as the first African president of South Africa.
 While there are some noticeable gaps in the story (e.g., there’s nothing about how he managed to do the next-to-impossible task of gaining a law degree), the movie does the best it can to show us how he went from being a lawyer to becoming one of the leaders of the African National Congress (ANC) and one of the most-anted men in South Africa.